 Election returns are also required from people or organisations that make donations to candidates.
-A donor who makes a donation, in excess of the disclosure threshold, to a candidate in a Federal Election, rather than to a political party, is required to lodge an Election Donor Return.
+A donor who makes a donation, in excess of the disclosure threshold, to a candidate in an election, rather than to a political party, is required to lodge an Election Donor Return.
 In such instances please refer to the Disclosure Guide for Election Donors.

-The disclosure threshold for the 2016 Federal Election is for amounts of more than \$13 200.
+The disclosure threshold for the 2017 Bennelong by-election is for amounts of more than \$13,500.
 This figure is indexed annually.